 Re-domiciliation is a process whereby a foreign corporate entity transfers its registration from its original jurisdiction to a new jurisdiction.

 The procedure is for the most part akin to the registration procedure of a subsidiary but the key advantage of re-domiciliation is that the entity can conserve its corporate history and branding after it morphs into a Singapore entity.

 Importantly, a foreign corporate entity that re-domiciles to Singapore will become a Singapore company and is required to comply with the Companies Act, just like any other Singapore-incorporated company.

-Also, re-domiciliation to Singapore does not create a new legal entity.
+It is important to note that re-domiciliation to Singapore does not create a new legal entity for the company.
 It does not affect the obligations, liabilities, properties or rights of the foreign corporate entity.
 Legal proceedings by or against the foreign corporate entity are not affected as well.

 The key considerations when a foreign corporate entity decides to transfer its registration to Singapore, are tax and legal implications of the re-domiciliation.

 As Singapore allows only inward re-domiciliation – which means this is a one-way road without an option to reverse the decision if the arrangement does not serve the original intent of the company – it is always a good idea to ensure that the shareholders of the company are fully aware and in agreement of company re-domiciliation.